 Seeing the Artificial Intelligence (AI) field moving rapidly, it is interesting to come together with industry peers to recognize what the common topics and challenges are at this moment.
 AI is really going through a renAIssance lately, more and more is possible, but at the same time it poses new challenges that we have not seen before.

 Itility visited the Embedded Systems Institute (ESI) 2019 symposium ‘Intelligence, the next challenge in complexity’.
 It brought together five hundred professionals from the Brainport Eindhoven region working on architecture, systems and embedded software.
 The world is expecting these systems to become more intelligent, but what does that mean, and how do you engineer that?
-This blog summarizes some questions that should be considered - question that are being asked at Itility and the customers we work with.
+This blog summarizes some questions that should be considered - questions that are being asked at Itility and the customers we work with.

 How intelligent can we make it - and how intelligent do we want to make it?